-This exercise uses a fun, easy quiz to help students understand the complexities of culture in various countries.
+This exercise uses a fun, easy scenario-based exercise to help students understand the complexities of culture in various countries when it comes to communication.

-This exercise can be done by individuals outside of class, but is most effective if administered in class.
-That way, students can answer by raising their hands, and the correct answers can be given for each item as the quiz progresses.
-This quiz takes about 15-20 minutes to administer, but the discussion could take much longer.
+This exercise is most effective if administered in class.
+That way, students can work individually and then share their responses with the class.
+This exercise takes about 15-20 minutes to administer, but the discussion could take much longer.